Wiki · Concept · Last reviewed June 25, 2026

 Agent workflows create long chains: a human authorizes a task, a model selects a tool, a runtime calls a connector, and a resource server decides whether to honor the request.
 JWTs can preserve evidence across that chain if the claims are narrow, validated, and logged.

 The useful questions are concrete.
 Who issued this token?
 Which client or agent is it for?
-Which subject or actor does it represent?
+Which subject, actor, or workload does it represent?
 Which resource server is the audience?
 Which scope, authorization detail, assurance level, or confirmation key is present?
 When does it expire?
-Was it revoked or superseded?
+Was it revoked, introspected, exchanged, downscoped, or superseded?

 The dangerous pattern is possession-only authorization.
 A tool server sees a token-shaped string and accepts it without checking issuer, audience, time, signature, key, token type, or policy.
-In an agent setting, a copied token from logs, traces, browser storage, or a compromised connector can become live authority.
+In an agent setting, a copied token from logs, traces, browser storage, screenshots, prompt transcripts, or a compromised connector can become live authority.

 Governance and Safety

 RFC 8725 is the JWT Best Current Practices document.
 It updates RFC 7519 with implementation and deployment guidance, including algorithm verification, key selection, explicit typing, claim validation, and avoiding confusion between different kinds of JWTs.
-The OAuth working group also has an active rfc8725bis draft as of June 2026.
+The 2026 rfc8725bis draft adds newer threats such as additional format-confusion and decompression concerns, but production controls should still cite the published RFC plus the draft's status when relying on draft text.

 Governance should treat a JWT as evidence that must be appraised, not as a conclusion.
 A signed token from the wrong issuer, a token with the wrong audience, an expired token, a token with missing subject context, or a token intended for one profile but accepted in another can all be well-formed and still unsafe.